memgraph/gqlalchemy/docs/reference/gqlalchemy/query_builders/declarative_base.md

   Kwargs:
 - `literal` - A value that will be converted to Cypher value, such as int, float, string, etc.
-- `expression` - A node label or property that won't be converted to Cypher value (no additional quotes will be added).
+- `expression` - A node label or property that won&#x27;t be converted to Cypher value (no additional quotes will be added).

 **Raises**: